 Gas prices are maxing out and people everywhere are cutting back.
 But at Hibdon Tires, we believe higher gas prices shouldn’t result in lower budgets.
 That’s why we created Max Your Gas, a list of tips and tools guaranteed to get you the most out of every mile.
 Stop in today for a free evaluation and start saving from the tires up.

 Following these simple fuel saving tips, will help ensure you're getting the max out of each gallon of gas you use.

-Turn your engine off if you expect to be stopped in your vehicle for an extended period of time.
-This can be as easy as, going into an establishment instead of going through the drive-up, or limiting warm up time for your vehicle in the winter.
+If you expect to be stopped in your vehicle for an extended period of time, turn the engine off.
+Consider going into a establishment instead of going through the drive-up.
+Limit warming up your vehicle in the winter.

 As extra weight is added, gas mileage decreases.
 Do you really need everything you've been carrying around in your trunk?
 Take out the non essentials to improve your gas savings.